Gold Digger (TV series): Production

 It was announced in August 2018 that Julia Ormond would be starring in the six part miniseries, commissioned by the BBC.
 The first three episodes of the series were directed by Vanessa Caswill.
 Ben Barnes was cast later that month.
 The supporting cast, including Alex Jennings, Jemima Rooper and Sebastian Armesto, was added as filming began between Devon and London.
 Filming commenced in September 2018.

 Reception

 On Rotten Tomatoes, the show holds an approval rating of 57%.
 The critical consensus reads: "Visually gorgeous and thematically ambitious, but ultimately void of cohesion, Gold Digger bites off more than it can chew."

 Lucy Mangan of The Guardian, however called the show "a bold and hugely entertaining attempt by writer Marnie Dickens."

+Adaptations

+An Italian Netflix adaptation titled Deceitful Love has been announced, starring Giacomo Gianniotti and directed by Pappi Corsicato.
+Filming began in spring 2023 and its premiere is scheduled for 2024.